mattdanielbrown/vertical-rhythm-reset/README.md

 - **Helper classes and rules**

   Helper rules and classes provide a convenient way to set typography and vertical rhythm properties using CSS class names and HTML properties.
-This makes it easy to quickly change the font size, specify the height, or add margins and padding to HTML elements without using the Sass mixin.
+This makes it easy to quickly change the font size, specify the height, or add margins and padding to HTML elements without creating new CSS/SCSS rules.

 - **Detailed developer documentation**